-Learning to signal for the wholes and anticipate the surfaces your riding will come in super helpful as you progress and continue to ride solo out on the roads.
+Learning to signal for the holes and anticipate the surfaces you’re riding will come in super helpful as you progress and continue to ride solo out on the roads.
 You’ll get the hang of spotting potholes and avoiding them.
-Mixed with your new smooth cadence and style – you’ll be moving up into the next group in no time.
+Mixed with your new smooth cadence and style – you’ll be moving up to the next group in no time.

 Whether you’ve moved town, house or are just after a new bunch to spend some time with – cycling on the roads can be a great way to get to know a variety of people.
 You could stumble across a whole host of people you wouldn’t expect and you’ll be able to catch up the whole way round.

 Granted when you’re out of breath at the top of the climb, or have the wind whistling past your ears, then conversation might not be it’s most active.
 But there will be plenty of time when you’re rolling along the flats you’ll be able to hold conversation.
 And the order will constantly be changing so you don’t have to stick with the same person throughout.